Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Abstract

 \section{Abstract}

-Although humanoid robots are made to resemble humans, their stability is not yet comparable to ours.
-When facing external disturbances, humans efficiently and unconsciously combine a set of strategies to regain stability.
-This work deals with the problem of developing a robust hybrid stabilizer system for biped robots.
-The Linear Inverted Pendulum~(LIP) and Divergent Component of Motion~(DCM) concepts are used to formulate the biped locomotion and stabilization as an analytical control framework.
-On top of that, a neural network with symmetric partial data augmentation learns residuals to adjust the joint's position, thus improving the robot's stability when facing external perturbations.
-The performance of the proposed framework was evaluated across a set of challenging simulation scenarios.
-The results show a considerable improvement over the baseline in recovering from large external forces.
-Moreover, the produced behaviors are human-like and robust to considerably noisy environments.
+This work aims to combine machine learning and control approaches for legged robots, and developed a hybrid framework to achieve new capabilities of balancing against external perturbations.
+The framework embeds a kernel which is a fully parametric closed-loop gait generator based on analytical control.
+On top of that, a neural network with symmetric partial data augmentation learns to automatically adjust the parameters for the gait kernel and to generate compensatory actions for all joints as the residual dynamics, thus significantly augmenting the stability under unexpected perturbations.
+The performance of the proposed framework was evaluated across a set of challenging simulated scenarios.
+The results showed considerable improvements compared to the baseline in recovering from large external forces.
+Moreover, the produced behaviours are more natural, human-like and robust against noisy sensing.

-\textbf{Keywords:} Humanoid and bipedal locomotion, deep learning in robotics and automation, robust/adaptive control of robotic systems, learning residual physics